pascals00/WG-Gesucht/README.md

 This project is organized into several key directories:

 - **.setup**: Contains setup scripts for Unix and Windows environments.
-- **.venv**: Directory for the virtual environment.
 - **DataAnalysis**: Jupyter notebooks for data cleaning and analysis.
-- **README.md**: This file, providing an overview and setup instructions.
 - **WebCrawlerApp**: Python scripts for web crawling.
 - **requirements.txt**: Lists all Python libraries that the project depends on.

 ### Detailed Directory Contents

 - **WebCrawlerApp**
-  - `RoomInfoCrawler.py`: Extracts detailed information about rooms.
-  - `RoomUrlCrawler.py`: Gathers URLs of rooms from WG-Gesucht.
+  - `RoomUrlCrawler.py`: First, Gathers URLs of rooms from WG-Gesucht.
+  - `RoomInfoCrawler.py`: Second, Extracts detailed information about rooms.
   - `data`: Folder to store output data.
   - `helpers`: Helper scripts and utilities.

 - **DataAnalysis**
   - `DataCleaning.ipynb`: Notebook for cleaning the gathered data.
+  - `MakroAnalysis.ipynb`: Macro-level analysis of the WG-Gesucht data.
   - `PriceAnalysis.ipynb`: Analysis of room prices.
-  - `MakroAnalysis.ipynb`: Macro-level analysis of the housing market.
   - `PriceDeterminantsAnalysis.ipynb`: Investigates what factors influence room prices.
-  - `data`: Data resulting from web crawlers.
+  - `data`: Processed data from web crawlers.
-  - `src`: Source files for analysis functions.
+  - `src`: Additional files for analysis functions.

 ## Installation Process